somosnlp/somosnlp.org/pages/hackathon/retos/include.en.md

 title: "Challenge #HackathonSomosNLP 2026: INCLUDE Exams"
 description: How to participate in this challenge and help improve the cultural knowledge of language models
 lang: en
-cover: /images/eventos/260501_hackathon_eventbrite.png
+cover: /images/eventos/260511_hackathon_eventbrite.png
 ---

-Look for multiple-choice exams to evaluate LLMs' knowledge about your country.
+Look for multiple-choice exams to evaluate LLMs' knowledge from your country.
 Prioritize exams in languages other than Spanish and/or focused on cultural topics (e.g., history, literature).
 We will use these questions and answers to extend the open INCLUDE benchmark.

 *April 9 - May 31 (EXTENDED) | max 1 point*